gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Need a better id for the plugin, to sync up with the native plugins.
 - Make the library type explicit, rather than infer it?
 Possibly with a type, possibly by naming the container.
-- The legacy JVM plugins should also declare a jvm component.
+- The legacy JVM language plugins should also declare a jvm library.
+- The legacy application plugin should also declare a jvm application;
 - Move all this stuff to the rules model.

 ## Feature: Build author declares a dependency on a Java library produced by another project